Reading Time: 17 minutes

 Nearby City: Washougal, WA, Troutdale, OR, Camas, WA, Gresham, OR, Fairview, OR, Gladstone, OR, Milwaukie, OR, Oregon City, OR.

-In summers, travelers visit the lake for swimming, horseback riding, and hunting.
-But in winters, Diamond Lake turns into a popular spot for snowmobiling, inner tubing, sled dog racing, and skiing.
-The lake is a true heaven for anglers.
-Diamond Lake features five boat ramps with paved access.
+Furthermore, in summer, travelers visit this lake for swimming, horseback riding, hunting, and other outdoor activities.
+But in winter, Diamond Lake turns into a popular spot for snowmobiling, inner tubing, sled dog racing, and skiing.
+This Oregon lake is a true heaven for anglers.
+Diamond Lake also features five boat ramps with paved access which makes it one of the perfect lakes to visit in Oregon.

-Activities can be performed: Bicycling, horseback riding, snowmobiling, and snowshoeing, fishing (rainbow trout), hiking, skiing, snowboarding, and tubing.
+Activities: Bicycling, horseback riding, snowmobiling, snowshoeing, fishing (rainbow trout), hiking, skiing, snowboarding, and tubing.

 Google Map Link: https://goo.gl/maps/AS3yKyU9syx1YKTs9